WebAssembly/spec/spectec/test-prose/TEST.md

     3) Assert: Due to validation, there are at least k values on the top of the stack.
     4) Pop val^k from the stack.
     5) Let f be { LOCAL: val^k ++ $default_(t)*; MODULE: m; }.
-    6) Push the activation of f with arity 0 to the stack.
+    6) Push the activation of f to the stack.
     7) Push the activation of f with arity n to the stack.
     8) Let L be the label_n{[]}.
     9) Push L to the stack.